Walt Disney World Gas Stations

 three stations generally are averaging 5-10 cents per

 gallon below prices outside the tourist areas.
-The Hess Stations are located: On
+The Speedway Stations (previously Speedway) are located: On

 World Drive near the exit to the Magic Kingdom Parking